pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

 overheads when scheduling short jobs.
 Common overheads include scheduling, data transfers, state notifications, and task book keeping.
-These overheads can be very noticeable for short jobs, but not noticeable at all for longer jobs as the ration between the computation and the overhead is higher.
+These overheads can be very noticeable for short jobs, but not noticeable at all for longer jobs as the ratio between the computation and the overhead is higher.

 *Solution:* If you have many short tasks to run, the solution to